anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 standard-independent Kubernetes reference architecture that is not tied to any specific offering or distribution.
 No vendor-specific enhancements are required to achieve conformance with the Anuket specifications.
+Conformance to these specifications can be ensured by doing the following:

+* Successfully running RC2.
-Conformance to these specifications can be ensured by successfully running RC2 and by using upstream components or features that are developed by the open source community.
-This allows operators to have a common Kubernetes-based architecture that supports any conformant VNF or CNF deployed on it.
+* Using upstream components or features that are developed by the open source community.

+Using the RA2 Kubernetes-based architecture specifications, operators can deploy infrastructure that will run any  VNF or CNF that has successfully run on an RA2-conformant infrastructure.
 The purpose of this chapter is to outline all the components required to provide Kubernetes in a consistent and reliable way.
 The specification of how to use these components is detailed in Chapter 04 :ref:`chapters/chapter04:component level architecture`.

 Kubernetes is already a well-documented and widely deployed open-source project managed by the Cloud Native Computing Foundation (CNCF).
 Full documentation of